-The following selection from the new textbook discusses each reference on the above two paragraphs and includes an exegesis of the literal sense of Scriptural passages as well as Pastoral reflections from the Fathers of the Church.
+The following selection from the new textbook discusses each reference on the above two paragraphs and includes an exegesis of the literal sense of the Scriptural passage as well as a Pastoral reflection from the Fathers of the Church.
 The following excerpt, reprinted by permission of the author, is from Chapter Two of his text, "The Celebration of the Christian Mystery: What does the word Liturgy mean?"
-The following Biblical references refer to CCC paragraphs 1069-1070, and include four of seven passages - Acts 13:1-3, Romans 15:16f, Second Corinthians 9:10-15, and the Letter to the Hebrews 8:1-7.
+The following Biblical references refer to CCC paragraphs 1069-1070, and include three passages - Acts 13:1-3, Second Corinthians 9:10-15, and the Letter to the Hebrews 8:1-7.

 "1 Now in the Church at Antioch there were prophets and teachers, Barnabas, Simeon who was called Niger,

 Lucius of Cyrene, Manaen a member of the court of Herod the tetrarch, and Saul.